felipeucelli/JavaTube/README.md

 * `getCompletionSuggestions()`: method returns a list containing search suggestions.

+*  `generateContinuation()`: method will not return anything, just add the continuation of the items to their respective lists.

 If no match was found the method will return empty, other than `getCompletionSuggestions()` which returns null.